Markiplier: YouTube

-In October 2019, interactive special A Heist with Markiplier was released as his first YouTube Original.
+In October 2019, an interactive special, A Heist with Markiplier, was released as his first YouTube Original.
 Produced by Fischbach and Rooster Teeth, the special follows two burglars—the viewer and Fischbach—and contains 31 possible endings.
 Fischbach had released a similar project titled A Date with Markiplier in 2017.

 On November 15, 2019, Fischbach launched a new channel with fellow YouTuber Ethan Nestor (formerly known online as CrankGameplays) called Unus Annus (Latin for "one year"), a channel which planned to upload a video every day for one year, after which the channel would be deleted along with its videos.
 The channel rose to early success, gaining 1 million subscribers in its first five days and 4.56 million in its last few minutes, and over 11.5 million video views in its first week.
 Following a final 12-hour live stream that peaked at over 1.5 million concurrent viewers, the channel was deleted by Fischbach and Nestor on November 14, 2020, at 12:00 a.m.
 PST.